Adventures in a Messy Life

 Should you play to win or let your child win?
 This is a great post with some good points to think through.
 I tend to not deliberately play to lose, but I will occasionally let a move go by that I know would cause them to lose.
 There are also times I play to win completely, mainly when I feel the child has mastered the game to the point where they are playing competitively.
 Another thing to think about “Does letting your child win affect how they learn the games in school?”

 Tracy has some great suggestions for starting a regular game night with your friends.
-We’ve got one with our small group and we have lots of fun playing all sorts of games together.
+We’ve got one with our small group and we have lots of fun playing all sorts of games together (I miss that regular game night).

 Gameschooling